 In July 2021, an 11-year-old boy drowned on the Raging River ride at Adventureland Park near Des Moines, Iowa.
 He and his family, including his parents and three siblings, were on the ride when their raft began taking on water and then capsized, trapping them underneath with their seatbelts still on.
 The 11-year-old died as a result of drowning, his brother was in a month-long medically induced coma, and his father was seriously injured.
 No park employees came to the family’s immediate aid because the raft had gone around a bend and was not visible to ride operators.

 An initial investigation into the horrifying incident did not reveal a specific cause, although one former ride manager told investigators that Adventureland kept rides afloat with “duct tape and bubble gum.”
 A later inspection revealed at least 17 safety violations, including the use of improper parts not approved by the manufacturer, and using the wrong type of product to fix leaks in the rafts.

 This wasn’t the first fatality at the Raging River ride.
 In 2016, a park employee lost his life after falling and striking his head as he was unloading passengers from the ride.
 The Iowa Occupational Safety and Health Administration fined Adventureland $4,500 in connection with the incident, which was the maximum fine for that type of safety violation.

-In July 2011, a U.S. Army veteran died after falling from the Ride of Steel at Six Flags in New York.
+On July 8, 2011, a U.S. Army veteran died after falling from the Ride of Steel at Six Flags Darien Lake in Buffalo, New York.
 The 29-year-old was not properly secured in the ride because he was a double amputee, having lost both of his legs in the Iraq War.